 What Oklahoma State coach Mike Gundy said about Notre Dame pre Fiesta Bowl

-Oklahoma State coach Mike Gundy said there’s five college football brands that carry more weight than the rest.
+Oklahoma State coach Mike Gundy said there are five college football brands that carry more weight than the rest.
 Five brands that mean just a bit more when their logos flash across the screen.
-He wouldn't say what they are, but he did mention one of them.
+He wouldn’t say what they are, but he did mention one of them.

 Notre Dame.